Nareshchethala1084/Project_EDGAR_indices/Phase_2_README.md

 # Phase 2:
-Additional to the pahse 1, we can do more on project with the use of data visualization and statistical analysis We can try to answer through visualizations and basis statistical analysis:
+Additional to the pahse 1, we can do more on project with the use of *data visualization* and *statistical analysis.*
+We can try to answer through visualizations and basis statistical analysis:
 Time series counts of filings per year/quarter/month.
 Is there a seasonality?
 For instance, are there more filings in a particular month?